-In case you are wondering how much these different whole grains cost, here’s a handy chart I put together to give you an idea, although prices in your area may vary.
+If you are wondering how much these different whole grains cost, here's a handy chart I put together to give you an idea, although prices in your area may vary.
 I found these prices from a bulk foods supplier.
-Each price is per pound, just for comparison’s sake.
+Each price is per pound, just for comparison's sake.

 Grain Organic Price per Pound Conventional Price per Pound

 Some of My Favorite Ingredients